laurenbaron/Leaps_Bounds/README.md

 the right) without getting hit by a moving boat.
 The frog can only "leap" on the lilypads; the logs are obstacles!
 The user can choose different levels which control the speed of the boats, as it is easier to cross the pond if the boats are going slow and vice versa.
 If the game is over, the user can reset the game, which takes them back to the home screen where they can choose a new level.
+Turn on sound if you want to hear sound effects!
 # Authors
 Lauren Baron; lbaron@udel.edu
 # Acknowledgements